Base: shack & mobile

 Yep, I'm a bit scrappy.
 My small workshop, which is primarily a haven for my woodworking passion, is so full of woodworking tools that there's not a lot of free space.
 Since every cubic inch is precious, "my shack" is relegated to a corner of a desk that I otherwise use primarily for woodworking-related tasks.
 My radios and hotspots are stacked on a small shelf that sits on the corner of that desk, while my Raspberry Pi-based computer and monitor hang off the end of a bookshelf next to the desk (with a water heater sandwiched in between, which provides a nice place to tape up a phonetic alphabet chart).
 My keyboard tray mounts onto my table saw's extension table rail.
 If this is beginning to sound a bit like "how many clowns can fit into a phone booth?" … well then you definitely get the picture!

 It's a good thing I enjoy the challenge of figuring out how to optimize the use of space!
 A source of inspiration: The Not So Big House by Sarah Susanka, especially her principle of making spaces do double duty.

 1a) Base station

-We basically live on top of solid rock here in the foothills of the Rocky Mountains, which makes it crazy difficult to install a ground pole … pounding something into the ground one foot is nearly impossible, let alone eight feet!
+We basically live on top of solid rock here in the foothills of the Rocky Mountains, which makes it crazy difficult to install a ground pole … pounding something into the ground one foot is really challenging, let alone eight feet!
 So I decided for the time being to put up an antenna only when there's no chance of lightning.

-I temporarily mount the antennas above my deck, sitting atop a 7′ pole that rises from a mount attached to our deck.
-It takes me just a few minutes to mount or dismount the antennas using this system.
+I temporarily mount the Diamond X50A VHF/UHF antenna above my deck, sitting atop a 7′ pole that rises from a mount attached to our deck.
+It takes me just a few minutes to mount or dismount the antenna using this system.

 - I use a strong 1″ tubular steel pole made by Erva (designed for bird feeders) to mount the antennas.
 That gets the base of the antennas up about 14′ above the ground.